 - the right to such advice and assistance in his/her own defense as may be allowable under the regulations of UNC Charlotte as approved by the Chancellor,

 then the student may file a written signed letter of appeal with the Chancellor.
 Such written appeal must be received by the Chancellor within four business days after the student receives notice of the Provost’s decision and shall set forth with particularity the specific right or rights allegedly denied and the facts or circumstances alleged to establish the denial of such right or rights.
 The decision of the Chancellor shall be final and conclusive.

-The academic integrity records for a student who is found guilty after a hearing or who agrees to a settlement admitting guilt will be retained for eight years from the date of the Dean of Students’ letter providing notice of imposition of sanctions or the date when a settlement form is signed by the student.
+The academic integrity records for a student who is found guilty after a hearing or who agrees to a settlement admitting guilt will be retained for eight years from the date of the Dean of Students Office's letter providing notice of imposition of sanctions or the date when a Settlement Form is signed by the student.
 Academic integrity records that indicate the sanction of expulsion shall be retained permanently.

 The following are some of the measures appropriate to preventing and discouraging violations of this Code: